-- At qualification approval all trainer/assessors will be checked to ensure they have the correct qualifications and experience to deliver and/or assess the qualification. - Centres are required to keep CTQ informed of any new trainer/assessors who will need to be approved by CTQ before they may deliver and/or assess a qualification. - CTQ will monitor qualification expiry dates for Centre trainer/assessors and should a trainer/assessor's qualification become out of date they will not be permitted to deliver or assess until they have re-qualified. - CTQ provides training for trainers/invigilators/assessors before they deliver the qualification.
+- At the point of qualification approval all trainer/assessors delivering the qualification will be checked to ensure that they have the correct qualifications and experience to deliver and/or assess the qualification. - Centres are required to keep CTQ informed of any new trainer/assessors and any new staff will need to be approved by CTQ before they may deliver and/or assess a qualification. - CTQ will monitor qualification expiry dates for Centre trainer/assessors and should a trainer/assessor's qualification become out of date they will not be permitted to deliver or assess until they have re-qualified.